- Department: Department of Classical and Modern Languages in the School of Arts and Letters

 - Honor Societies: Eta Sigma Phi (Classics), Pi Delta Pi (French), Delta Phi Alpha (German), Sigma Delta Pi (Spanish)

 Immerse yourself in a broad range of languages:

-- Bachelor of Arts (BA) degrees in Classics, French, German, Romance Languages, Spanish and Russian.
+- Bachelor of Arts (BA) degrees in Classics, French, German, Romance Languages, and Spanish.

-- Approximately 60% of CML majors earn a double major—in a second language, Business, Political Science, Biology, Mathematics, Psychology, Communications, Communication Disorders and many other fields.
+- Approximately 60% of Classics & Modern Languages (CML) majors earn a double major—in another language, Business, Political Science, Biology, Mathematics, Psychology, Communication, Communication Disorders and many other fields.

 - A CML major is a great complement to pre-professional programs, especially in education, medicine, health sciences, and law.